 TransUnion’s credit monitoring service comes with unlimited updates to your credit report and score.
 This is an incredible feature, but it falls short as you do not want to triple down on these costs to cover all three bureaus.

-If you need your credit report, it might make sense to get it in combination with a credit monitoring service.
-Even if you are not sure if this type of service is for you, your credit report could be gotten for free as part of a trial offer.
+If you need your credit report, combining it with a credit monitoring service might make sense.
+Even if you are unsure if this type of service is for you, your credit report could be gotten for free as part of a trial offer.
 Then you can get a feel for credit monitoring and decide whether it’s worth committing to or if you should cancel and avoid making any payments.

-There are many credit monitoring services out there but not all of them are great and even worse, most are paid.
-The two free services listed below each give you legitimate credit reports; if you want to pay for credit monitoring, we recommend you get it through a comprehensive identity theft protection plan.
+There are many credit monitoring services out there, but not all of them are great, and even worse, most are paid.
+The two free services listed below give you legitimate credit reports.
+If you want to pay for credit monitoring, we recommend getting it from big companies.